On stochastic control under Poisson observations: optimality of a barrier strategy in a general L\'evy model: Introduction

 Although the existing results for a general \lev process in stochastic control are significantly limited in comparison with diffusion and spectrally one-sided \lev models, the problem described above has recently been solved for a general \lev process in the continuous-observation setting.
-Noba and Yamazaki \cite{NobYam2020} has shown that the classical barrier strategy described in \eqref{opt_b_review} continues to be optimal even in the presence of positive jumps.
-It is thus a natural conjecture that the form of optimal strategy is invariant to the existence of upward jumps, and the same optimality result holds more generally, even under non-standard formulations.
+Noba and Yamazaki \cite{NobYam2020} have shown that the classical barrier strategy described in \eqref{opt_b_review} continues to be optimal even in the presence of positive jumps.
+It is thus a natural conjecture that the form of optimal strategy is invariant to the existence of upward jumps.
+The objective of this paper is to verify this conjecture.
+We solve the Poissonian observation case for a general \lev process $X$ with both positive and negative jumps, generalizing the results of \cite{Perez_Yamazaki_Bensoussan} and \cite{NobYam2020} simultaneously and provides a unified way of expressing the optimal strategy.
+Despite the obvious difficulty over the continuous observation model for which many analytical results are available for classical reflected processes, we provide a more concise proof than those given in \cite{NobYam2020}.